Costa Rica - Teaching and Social Work in San José

 - Teaching computer skills

-- Preparing extra materials for the lessons
+- Preparing extra materials for lessons

 - Organizing games and recreational activities